1960 United States presidential election: Results

 The election was held on November 8, 1960.
 Nixon watched the election returns from his suite at the Ambassador Hotel in Los Angeles, while Kennedy watched them at the Kennedy Compound in Hyannis Port, Massachusetts.
 As the early returns poured in from large Northeastern and Midwestern cities including Boston, New York City, Philadelphia, Pittsburgh, Cleveland, Detroit, and Chicago, Kennedy opened a large lead in the popular and electoral votes, and appeared headed for victory.
 However, as later returns came in from rural and suburban areas in the Midwest, the Rocky Mountain states, and the Pacific Coast states, Nixon began to steadily close the gap on Kennedy.

 Before midnight, The New York Times had gone to press with the headline, "Kennedy Elected President".
 As the election again became too close to call, Times managing editor Turner Catledge hoped that, as he recalled in his memoirs, "a certain Midwestern mayor would steal enough votes to pull Kennedy through", thus allowing the Times to avoid the embarrassment of announcing the wrong winner, as the Chicago Tribune had memorably done twelve years earlier in announcing that Thomas E. Dewey had defeated President Harry S. Truman.

 Nixon made a speech at about 3 a.m., and hinted that Kennedy might have won the election.
 News reporters were puzzled, as it was not a formal concession speech.
 He talked about how Kennedy would be elected if "the present trend continues".
 It was not until the afternoon of the next day that Nixon finally conceded the election, and Kennedy claimed his victory.

-Kennedy won in twenty-seven of the thirty-nine largest cities, but lost in Southern cities that had voted for Adlai Stevenson II although he maintained Atlanta, New Orleans, and San Antonio.
+Kennedy won in twenty-seven of the thirty-nine largest cities.
+Although he maintained Atlanta, New Orleans, and San Antonio, he lost in other Southern cities that had voted for Adlai Stevenson II.
 New Orleans and San Antonio were the only cities in the Southern United States to have large Catholic populations and Atlanta was a traditional Democratic stronghold.
 Of the 3,129 counties and county-equivalents making returns, Nixon won in 1,857 (59.35%), while Kennedy carried 1,200 (38.35%).
 "Unpledged" electors came first in 71 counties and parishes (2.27%) throughout Mississippi and Louisiana, and one borough (0.03%) in Alaska split evenly between Kennedy and Nixon.
 The Kennedy-Johnson ticket was the first successful all Senator ticket, which would only be replicated in 2008.